sage-code/maj/basic.md

 Preposition "ud" can be used for location:

-* ud la locta ti andu-ga? = where you going?
+* ud la loca ti andu-ga? = where you going?
-* ud de locta ti venu-ga? = where you coming from?
+* ud de loca ti venu-ga? = where you coming from?
-* ud de locta ti seru-ga? = where are you from?
+* ud de loca ti seru-ga? = where are you from?

 * ud la locta ce ti palu-ga? = are you plaing?
 * ud la locta ce ti andu-ga? = are we going?